Ph.D. in Chemistry

 - A qualifying exam must be passed for candidacy.
 This consists of a written research proposal and an oral defense of the proposal.

-- The average period of study is four and one-half years.
+- The average period of study is five years.

-All graduate students new to the Chemistry & Biochemistry Department will be required to take competency examinations in Analytical, Biochemistry, Inorganic, Organic, and Physical Chemistry.
-The exams will be taken from the current American Chemical Society exam sequence, unless a division decides to generate and grade its own exam.
-All who score in the 50th percentile or greater on a standardized examination demonstrate competence in that area.
-Each student must pass a total of three (3) out of five (5) competency exams taken including one in the area chosen as the student's major during the first year of graduate study.
-The exams will be offered twice during the year in August and January.
-Alternately, competency can be demonstrated by passing at a level of B or better one 5000 level course in three of the five areas (Analytical, Biochemistry, Inorganic, Organic, and Physical).
-One of the three courses can be in the student's major area but the other two must be outside of the student's major area and must be in the other areas of Chemistry and Biochemistry.
-General/review courses will be offered each fall at the 5000 level in each research area of Chemistry and Biochemistry.
+Competency is demonstrated by passing at a level of B or better one 5000 level course in three of the five areas (analytical, biochemistry, inorganic, organic, and physical).
+One of the three courses can be in the student's major area, but the other two must be outside of the student's major area and must be in the other areas of chemistry and biochemistry.
+General/review courses will be offered each fall at the 5000 level in each research area of chemistry and biochemistry.
 Students failing to meet the competency requirement during their first year of graduate study may lose their financial support until competency is demonstrated or may be removed from the program at the discretion of the Graduate Committee.

 The department's mission is to provide a quality education to graduate students while they pursue state-of-the-art research in chemistry.
 The objective of the graduate program is to educate and train students to become highly effective scientists by providing them with the interdisciplinary tools, research skills and ethical and service sensibilities needed to succeed in their future careers.
 This includes offering a variety of rigorous graduate level courses, maintaining cutting-edge research programs within individual laboratories, and compliance with the Code for Professional Ethical Conduct espoused by the American Chemical Society.